 We stand precariously on unstable ground that may crumble beneath our feet at any given time.
-Sometimes we ask ourselves why we even plan, making a vain attempt at control of a situation that seems to elude control.
+Sometimes we ask ourselves why we even plan, making a

-We do stand, though, looking forward because that is our only option.
 At times, a fall below the ground where we stand seems inevitable, but there is no hope in anticipating this fall.
 Hope is linked to the future; it does not exist out of fear for the present.

 I began class by putting my figurative "cards on the table."
 I told all of my classes about the emotions coursing through my body that day.
 I was beyond excited to be back in school but was concerned that meeting in person may not last long.
 I shared my fears, explaining that my wearing scrubs allowed me to feel more comfortable going home to my elderly mother.
 I asked them to help me uphold our safety protocol for not only my sake but for others who were concerned about their health.
 I dug deeper into how I felt last spring when our worlds changed abruptly and that I am still dealing with the loss of what made teaching so special to me.